SCdF/sdufresne.info/README.md

 - TODO: fix relative styled headers on homepage (maybe resume too): see google lighthouse for those pages
 - TODO: footer with copyright, personal links, link to alabaster code theme
 - TODO: use Astro accessiblity viewer and debug thing, we can fix images etc
+- TODO: pull out home js, modernise, make sure whatever initial loopable is selected is at the end of shuffle